Test Detail

 Test Preparation

-1. No special preparation required
+1. No special preparation is required.

 What is Uric Acid?

-Why is Uric Acid done?
+What is Uric Acid used for?

-The Uric Acid Test is performed:
+An Uric Acid test is done:

-· To assess the risk of kidney stones or to determine the cause of recurrent kidney stones
+• To assess the risk of kidney stones or to determine the cause of recurrent kidney stones.

-What does Uric Acid Measure?
+What does Uric Acid measure?

-The Uric acid test measures the levels of uric acid in the blood.
+An Uric Acid test determines the level of uric acid in your body.
 Uric acid is a nitrogenous compound produced by the metabolic breakdown of purine.
-Purines are nitrogenous bases in DNA forming parts of the structural framework of the cells.
-Breakdown of purines occurs when cells become old and die, forming uric acid.
-Uric acid is also formed from the metabolic breakdown of some types of food like red meat, seafood, beans, etc.
+Purines are present as nitrogenous bases in the DNA and are also found in food like red meat and seafood.

 Interpreting Uric Acid results